 Cambridge Master of Accounting | Who is it for?

-The Cambridge MAcc has a current cohort of 41 students, who study some of their modules jointly over the two-year length of the program.
-Average age is 33, with an average work experience of 10 years.
-The proportion of females on the program ranges between 35-60% for any given cohort.
+The Cambridge MAcc has a current cohort of 47 students, who study some of their modules jointly over the two-year length of the program.
+Average age is 34, with an average work experience of 8 years.
+The proportion of females on the program ranges between 34-60% for any given cohort, with 16 female students in the cohort of 2020 and 2021.

 The program draws in students from a broad set of professional backgrounds, including corporate finance, banking, financial reporting, audit, entrepreneurship, policy/regulation, private equity, and law.